earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * ⎯⎯⎯. *Philosophy of Right*.
 Translated by S.W Dyde.
 Kitchener, Ontario: Batoche Books, 2001.

 * Hume, David.
+“An Enquiry Concerning Human Understanding.”
+Last accessed, Summer 2012. `http://en.wikisource.org/wiki/An_Enquiry_Concerning_Human_Understanding`.

+* ⎯⎯⎯.
 “Of the Standard of Taste.”
 Last accessed, Spring 2012. `http://en.wikisource.org/wiki/Of_the_Standard_of_Taste`.

 * Jencks, Charles A. _The Language of Post-Modern Architecture_.
 New York: Rizzoli, 1977.